SquareGPS/navixy-api/docs/eco-fleet-api/resources/trackers/resampling.md

 ## data_resampling
 ### Description

-The response is presented in a convenient CSV table format, incorporating columns below:
+The API response is presented in a convenient CSV table format, incorporating columns below:

 * Time - timestamp (depending on the timezone the tracker is located)
 * [FUEL_SENSOR_NAME] - Fuel level (The column name is derived based on the sensor name.
 There could be more than 1 column)